scardena/APO/README.md

     servicename: 'myService',
     data: 123456 } ]
 ```
-This is not very useful, so lets print this information in the dashboard, by modifying the route:
+This is not very useful, so let's print this information in the dashboard, by modifying the route:

 ```javascript
 var db = req.db;